ruff-lang/specification/README.md

 ### `bunny-up`

 The `bunny-up` tool is the simplest way to get started with `bunny`, installing the tool is simple and allows installing switching between `bunny` versions.
+This is based almost entirely off the great [`rustup`](https://rustup.rs/) tool.
 Install the tool by running the command below on a unix-like system.

 ```
 $ curl --proto '=https' --tlsv1.2 -sSf https://bunny-lang.org/bunny-up.sh | sh